I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 | Headroom captured | 43.7% |

-The quantitative picture here is: "Compared to the 69.17% accuracy when solving 480 questions with Opus alone, the router achieves 79.37%, an improvement of over 10 percentage points."
-Of the gap from the Oracle accuracy (the upper bound when always choosing the best model) of 92.5%, the router closes 43.7% of it.
+The quantitative takeaway is: "compared to 69.17% accuracy when solving 480 questions with Opus alone, the router achieves 79.37%—an improvement of over 10 percentage points."
+Of the gap between this and the Oracle accuracy (the upper bound when the best model is always chosen) of 92.5%, the router closes 43.7%.

-Let's also take a look at the argmax distribution from evaluate.
+Let's also take a look at the argmax distribution from the evaluation.

 |---|---|---|---|